-Up to the date of this report, the only active operating subsidiary of the Company is still Guangzhou Mayer, which is a manufacturer and distributor of steel pipes, steel sheets and other metal products in the People's Republic of China (the "PRC").
+Up to the date of this report, the only active operating subsidiary of the Company is still Guangzhou Mayer, which is a manufacturer and distributor of steel pipes, steel sheets and other metal products in the PRC.
 The market territories of Guangzhou Mayer include the domestic sales of the steel products in the PRC and the indirect export distribution.
 The Company indirectly holds 81.4% equity interest in Guangzhou Mayer through Bamian Investments Pte Limited, a direct wholly-owned subsidiary of the Company incorporated in Singapore.
 The Group's effective interest in Guangzhou Mayer is 81.4%.